Regularity of laws and ergodicity of hypoelliptic SDEs driven by rough paths: A version of Norris's lemma

 \subsection{H\"older roughness of sample paths of fBm}

-Our aim now is to show that the sample paths of fractional Brownian motion are indeed almost surely H\"older rough and to provide quantitative bounds on the tail behaviour of $L_\theta(X)$ for a suitable $\theta$.
-Let $\{\mathcal{F}^X_s, s \in \bbR\}$ be the natural filtration generated by the fBm $\{X_s\}_{s \in \bbR}$.
+Our aim now is to show that the sample paths of a fractional Brownian motion $X$ (with $H \leq1/2$ throughout this section) are indeed almost surely H\"older rough and to provide quantitative bounds on the tail behavior of $L_\theta(X)$ for a suitable $\theta$.
+Let $\{\mathcal{F}^X_s, s \in\bbR\}$ be the natural filtration generated by the fBm $X$, namely $\CF^X_s$ is the $\sigma$-algebra generated by $\{X_r\}_{r \in(-\infty,s]}$.
 We start with the following lemma on the small ball probability of the conditioned fBm: